You’re probably wondering, doesn’t he mean “In the beginning”? Actually, no, he doesn’t.

 I consider myself very spiritual, and I consider myself a Christian, just not very religious.
 To me, religion is an organized set of rules defined by men to govern how people who support that religion should live and act.
-To me, that sounds more like a club, not necessarily a connection to a higher power.
+That sounds like a club, not necessarily a connection to a higher power.
 Notice that I said, “people who support that religion.”
-One of my problems with religion is that sometimes people who support a religion expect everyone to support that religion.
-In some areas of the world or some interpretations of a particular religion, the penalty for not following those rules is death.
+One of my problems with religion is that sometimes people who support a religion expect everyone to follow that religion.
+In some areas of the world or interpretations of a particular religion, the penalty for not following those rules is death.

 I should consider myself fortunate that I was raised in a time and a place where doubt or even disagreement with the predominant religion of your location did not render you headless.
 My family belonged to the United Methodist Church in our town until about my eighth-grade year.
 I refused to walk down front with all the other kids my age when it “was time to join the church” (5th or 6th grade).
 I just wasn’t convinced that it was something I believed yet.

 Since my mother’s parents raised her as a Presbyterian, in my 8th-grade year, my parents joined with about six other couples in starting a Presbyterian Church in town.
 I did get actively involved in that all through high school.

 When I was in Sunday School, the gentleman who taught our class intensely believed in teaching us about other religions.
 As a result, we made many trips to different churches throughout the area: a Jewish synagogue, the Catholic church, the Methodist Church, the Lutheran Church, the Episcopal church, and we went to a Quaker Meeting.
 And then we would discuss everything we saw and heard.